Rob-Owen/DevOps-Module-07-Workshop/README.md

 # Running the app

 The project should now build.
-Confirm this via running `dotnet build` and `npm run dev` (if it's your first time building you also need to run `npm install`) from the terminal in the project folder.
+Confirm this via running `dotnet build` from the terminal in the project folder and `npm run build` (if it's your first time building you also need to run `npm install`) in the DotnetTemplate.Web folder.

 You can now run the app by running `dotnet run` in the DotnetTemplate.Web folder.

-You can now see the website by going to [https://localhost:5001/](https://localhost:5001/)
+You can now see the website by going to [https://localhost:80/](https://localhost:80/)

 # Running the tests